Kyelin25/sdmx-friendly/explanations/Codelist/CodelistAndCode.md

 Identification of a Codelist works just like any other MaintainableArtefact (see [IdentifiableArtefact](../Base/IdentifiableArtefact.md) for details).

 As mentioned in the Notes section, Codes are not stored in hierarchy.
-This means a Code's parent codes are ignored when identifying it as per the rules laid out in the [IdentifiableArtefact](../Base/IdentifiableArtefact.md) explanation.
+This means a Code's parent Codes are ignored when identifying it as per the rules laid out in the [IdentifiableArtefact](../Base/IdentifiableArtefact.md) explanation.
 So a Code is always identified like so:
 ```
     urn:sdmx:org.sdmx.infomodel.codelist.Code={AgencyIdChain}:{CodelistId}({CodelistVersion}).{CodeId}
 ```